nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Membership functionality

 #### Implementation
-The membership functionality will be to store all available memberships into a list and allow clients to be assigned a membership.

-Membership details will be created by users, user can then assign an existing membership to a client.
+The membership functionality allows users to be assigned a membership tier, either 'Bronze','Silver' or 'Gold'.
+It inherits from the `Field` abstract class and is stored as a `Field` in fields HashMap of the `Person` class.

+When the user calls the `addMembership` functionality along with a specified client and membership tier, a Membership object is created and stored in the fields HashMap of the specified client with the key being the `Membership` prefix and functions as if any other `Field`.
+The `removeMembership` functions in a similar manner to other fields in that the `Field` with the `Membership` prefix is removed from the fields HashMap.

+The `listMembers` command functions in a similar fashion to the `Find` command in that it uses a `Predicate` in order to filter clients with a Membership.
+It utilizes the `PersonContainsMembershipPredicate` which checks if a user has a `Membership` stored in its fields HashMap.

+When a client's membership is displayed on the screen, the colour of the membership `Label` changes according to the membership tier.
+This is done by having a `FlowPane` stored in the `PersonCard` class.
+When a membership is displayed, a `Label` with a different tier is created with a different id.
+The CSS files (Cinnamon.css or Caramel.css) then decides what colour to render the label background accordingly.

 #### Design considerations

 **Aspect: How it executes**

-* **Alternative 1 (current choice):** Create a list of Memberships, assign membership index to client.
+* **Alternative 1 (current choice):** Store each Membership in each user.
-  * Pros: Allows for easy management of memberships
-  * Cons: Have to handle edge cases, what if user deletes a membership? etc.

-* **Alternative 2:** Create a new membership whenever assigning a membership to client.
   * Pros: Easy to implement
+  * Cons: Membership functionality is limited (only able to have predefined membership tiers)

+* **Alternative 2:** Create a list of memberships and assign users a membership index.
+  * Pros: Allows for more flexible memberships (more than just gold,silver,bronze) with extra details such as descriptions
-  * Cons: Harder to manage individual memberships, functions similar to a tag, but with extra variables.
+  * Cons: Harder to implement.

 ### Transaction functionality